Connecticut:

 file a complaint with the Labor Commissioner.
 Upon receipt of any such

 complaint, said Commissioner may hold a hearing.
-Af ter a hear
+After a hearing, the

 Commissioner may assess a civil penalty or award other relief.